jeffreydyao/model-viewer-experiment/README.md

-This is a demo of [model-viewer](https://modelviewer.dev) in a [Next.js](https://nextjs.org/).
+This is a demo of [model-viewer](https://modelviewer.dev) in a [Next.js](https://nextjs.org/) project.
 The page renders a QR code to the site if the user is on desktop.

 ## Getting Started